vikramnayyar/Restaurant-Rating-Prediction/README.md

 ```bash
 python3 run_project.py
 ```
 Alternatively, "src" and “app” directory  contain the main project scripts.
-These can be individually executed using the general script given as
+They can be individually executed using the general script given as
 ```bash
 python3 script.py
 ```